meedan/check-api/README.md

 We call "localizable strings" any call to the `I18n.t` function like this: `I18n.t(:string_unique_id, default: 'English string')`.

 Clients should send the `Accept-Language` header in order to get localized content.
-If you want to serve everything in English only, just hard-code the available locales on `config/application.rb` as `['en']`.
+If you want to serve everything in English, just add `locale: 'en'` to your `config/config.yml`.

 ### Migration